bitovi/academy/src/typescript/7-generics.md

 @page typescript/generics Generics
 @parent typescript 7

-@description Using generics in TypeScript.
+@description Using Generics in TypeScript.

 @body

 ## Overview

-WHY GENERICS
+Generics are a useful approach to writing abstract code that can be used in a variety of scenarios, or where this tutorial is concerned, with a variety of types.
+This section will cover more about what Generics are, why they are useful and how to create a linked list using Generics in TypeScript.

 ## Generics

 Generics are a way of writing abstract code that allows the determination of types to be handled when the code is used.
-Generics let us reuse code for different types and improve maintainability.
+Generics let us reuse code for different types and improve maintainability, as we don't have to duplicate the function for every type.
+A great example of the power of Generics is creating a linked list with type safety.

-ALLOWS YOU TO WRITE LINKED LIST WITH TYPE SAFETY - EXPLICITLY SHOW MAINTAINABILITY

-INTRODUCE EXAMPLE, EXPLAIN WHY GENERICS, EXPLAIN SYNTAX

 @sourceref ./7-1-basic.html
 @codepen